Date of Award

 In addition to revealing the factors related to summer reading loss and the characteristics of programs failing to resolve it, the research identifies five key elements that can, alternatively, prevent reading loss.
 These are: early planning, access to books, self-selected (high interest) books, just right books, and engaging activities.
 In order to address this critical issue, a guide was developed to help school leaders plan, execute, monitor, and evaluate the impact of their program that includes the five key factors for its success.
 A panel of literacy leaders was assembled to garner feedback and test the validity of the guide.
 The final product is comprehensive in nature and includes research-based strategies and practical applications for implementing a successful summer reading program.

 Battles, Debbie; Morem, Kathryn; Riopelle, Laura; and Tedesco, Catherine, "Dissertation in Practice: Summer Reading Loss" (2017).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 3.